huayuenh/secure-kube-toolchain/ciso-setup.md

 Make note of the Key-protect service instance name as well as the key name as these will be required when configuring the Compliance Template

+### Hashicorp
+Alternatively you can use your own instance of Hashicorp.
+When uploading the .pfx content.
+It needs to be single encoded